outdreamer/build-a-cure/docs/tasks/deriving_gravity.md

       - the 'gravity' variable isnt specified in the original variables (x,y) values of the data set, but can be inferred by the slowing change rate on the upward slope
         - meaning: some 'structure' is 'interfering' with an 'increase in upward change' and 'constant upward change', which 'opposes' the 'initial change type' of 'upward change'

-      - why are direction of movement x and vertical movement y related at all (or specifically in this way, where a change in x applied to itself can adjacently produce a change y) bc they are:
+      - why are direction of movement x and vertical movement y related at all (or specifically in this way, where a change in x applied to itself can adjacently produce a change y)? bc they are:
         - 'interactive':
           - they are both position variables and their interaction cant be prevented in the 'physical' system, which is by definition the 'interaction space' of positional dimensions & time
         - 'required' to interact: